 When you arrive on Smøla, turn right and continue along the eastern side of the island where you will discover small idyllic inlets and inhabited coves.
 Smøla is a flat island and despite it being one of the largest islands in Norway, it does not take long to get around.
-Amenities include a deep-sea fishing centre, hotel, restaurants, recreation centre with boat hire, a lighthouse you can visit, shops and the municipal administration.
+Amenities include a deep-sea fishing center, hotel, restaurants, recreation center with boat hire, a lighthouse you can visit, shops and the municipal administration.

 From Smøla, follow fv.
 669 out to Veiholmen, a small island surrounded by the ocean, which boasts many skerries, a sheltered harbour, fish-processing industry, accommodation in fishermen's cabins ("rorbuer"), marina and several restaurants.

 The trip continues on fv.
 669 to Dyrnesvågen past Smøla Wind Farm, Norway's largest wind farm.
 At Dyrnesvågen there is a golf course.
-Straumen Service Centre has a tourist information office, shop, restaurant and accommodation.
+Straumen Service Center has a tourist information office, shop, restaurant and accommodation.
 Continue on fv.
 669 to Edøy.
 Here you catch a ferry over to Sandvik, and then continue back to Kristiansund.

-Distance: Approximately 160 kilometres
+Distance: Approximately 160 kilometers